Catalano History, Family Crest & Coats of Arms

 The surname Catalano was first found in Bologna (Latin: Bononia), where a member of the Catalano family was a military commander in 1200.
 One of the earliest records of the family was Jordanus Catalani ( fl. c.
 1321-1330), French Dominican missionary and explorer in Asia known for his Mirabilia describing the marvels of the East.
 He was the first bishop of the Roman Catholic Diocese of Quilon, the first Catholic diocese in India.

-Important Dates for the Catalano family
+Early History of the Catalano family

 This web page shows only a small excerpt of our Catalano research.
 More information is included under the topic Early Catalano History in all our PDF Extended History products and printed products wherever possible.